jerry-waldorf/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 Other important terms:

 - An OAuth 2.0 "grant" is the authorization given (or "granted") to the client by the user.
 Examples of grants are "authorization code" and "client credentials".
+Each OAuth grant has a corresponding flow, explained below.
 - The "access token" is issued by the authorization server (Okta) in exchange for the grant.
 - The "refresh token" is an optional token that is exchanged for a new access token if the access token has expired.